This guide will show you how to set up your Microsoft Lumia 950, from inserting the SIM card, to protecting it with a lock screen.

 Insert the NanoSIM card into the lower slot, on the left edge of the battery compartment.
 It needs to go in with the metal contacts facing down, and the cut-off corner in first.

-If you're adding a MicroSD card, insert this into the slot above the SIM card, again with the metal contacts facing down, and the thinner edge in first.
+If you're adding a MicroSD card, put it into the slot above the SIM card, again with the metal contacts facing down, and the thinner edge in first.

 Put the battery in place, using the metal contacts to help line it up.